sqitchers/sqitch/README.md

 There have also been a number of presentations on Sqitch:

-* [PDX.pm Presentation]: Slides from "Sane Database Management with Sqitch", presented to the Portland Perl Mongers in January, 2013.
+* [PDX.pm Presentation]: Slides from "Sane Database Management with Sqitch", presented to the Portland Perl Mongers in January 2013.

-* [PDXPUG Presentation]: Movie of "Sane Database Management with Sqitch", presented to the Portland PostgreSQL Users Group in September, 2012.
+* [PDXPUG Presentation]: Movie of "Sane Database Management with Sqitch", presented to the Portland PostgreSQL Users Group in September 2012.

-* [Agile Database Development]: Slides from a three-hour tutorial session on using [Git], test-driven development with [pgTAP], and change management with Sqitch, updated in January, 2014.
+* [Agile Database Development]: Slides from a three-hour tutorial session on using [Git], test-driven development with [pgTAP], and change management with Sqitch, updated in January 2014.

 Installation
 ------------